lidonation/intersect-product-commitee-nairobi-workshop/docs/vision/vision-2030.md

 - Use this form https://forms.gle/ABZXjaTk23GuPG116
 - Open a PR in github https://github.com/IntersectMBO/product-website/tree/master/docs/vision

 ### Why Cardano needs to exist

+We want to build an ecosystem that is suitable for government and corporate use but immune to centralized abuse.
-Cardano exists to provide **trustworthy, censorship-resistant infrastructure for societies and initiatives that cannot afford to fail, built upon foundational scientific principles and peer-reviewed research**.
-In a world where public trust is collapsing, institutions are fragmenting, and digital incentives often lead to extraction, Cardano offers a composable layer for credible, long-term alternatives without requiring permission to participate.
-It is about enabling an auditable, permissionless, and resilient public infrastructure stack more inclusive than anything that came before.
+Cardano is a **public smart contract platform and monetary system** that provides verifiable, censorship-resistant infrastructure for societies and initiatives that cannot afford to fail.
+Built upon foundational scientific principles and peer-reviewed research, it is an auditable, permissionless, and resilient public infrastructure stack more inclusive than anything that came before.

 ### What we do, for whom, and in what distinct way

-Cardano empowers **individuals and communities** to coordinate resources, rights, and value at scale, fostering an inclusive ecosystem where **builders and institutions** create lasting impact.
-We achieve this by offering deterministic, composable, self-governing infrastructure, enabling secure and verifiable participation in public systems demanding high-assurance, and cultivating an environment for value creation, not extractive noise.
+Cardano empowers **individuals, communities, businesses, and governments** to coordinate resources, rights, and value at scale, fostering an inclusive ecosystem where **builders and institutions** create lasting impact.
+We achieve this by offering a deterministic, composable, cost-effective, and self-governing infrastructure, enabling secure and verifiable participation in public systems demanding high-assurance, and cultivating an environment of value creation.

-### Where will we be if we pursue the mission successfully
+### Where will we be if we pursue what we do successfully

-By 2030, Cardano will be the foundation of a **sustainable and economically self-sufficient ecosystem**, demonstrating robust network utility and widespread adoption.
+By 2030, Cardano will be the foundation of a **sustainable and economically self-sufficient ecosystem** of projects, services, and partners, demonstrating robust network utility and widespread adoption.
 This marks our commitment to long-term viability, ensuring the network continually generates the necessary resources to thrive.

 ### From Vision to Strategy